pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg str output: A string indicating the requested format, one of "text" (default), "html", "dict", "rawdict", "xml", "xhtml" or "json".
 A mixture of upper and lower case is supported.

       :rtype: (*str* or *dict*)
       :returns: The page's content as one string or as a dictionary.
 The information levels of JSON and DICT are exactly equal.
 In fact, JSON output is created via ``json.dumps(...)`` from DICT.
 Normally, you probably will use "dict", it is more convenient and faster.
+To see the dictionary structure, have a look at :ref:`textpagedict`.

-      .. note:: You can use this method to convert the document into a valid HTML version by wrapping it with appropriate header and trailer strings, see the following snippet.
+      .. note:: You can use this method as a **document conversion tool** from any supported input format (not only PDF!) to one of HTML, XHTML or XML documents.
+To convert the document into a valid HTML version by wrapping it with appropriate header and trailer strings, see the following snippet.
 Creating XML or XHTML documents works in exactly the same way.
 For XML you may also include an arbitrary filename like so: ``fitz.ConversionHeader("xml", filename = doc.name)``.
 Also see :ref:`HTMLQuality`:

          >>> doc = fitz.open(...)
          >>> ofile = open(doc.name + ".html", "w")